DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/dateSerializationFormat.md

 Specifies the format in which date-time values should be sent to the server.
 Use it only if you do not specify the [dataSource](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') at design time.

 ---
-Without a data source, the widget cannot detect the date-time values' format.
+Without a data source, the UI component cannot detect the date-time values' format.
 In this case, specify the **dateSerializationFormat** option that supports the following formats:

 - `"yyyy-MM-dd"` - a local date